-Further on down the river – we were are back on the River Severn which we last left at Bristol – we walked past the Jackfield tileworks, now one of the many museums of the industrial revolution.
+Further on down the river – we were back on the River Severn which we last left at Bristol – we walked past the Jackfield tileworks, now one of the many museums of the Industrial Revolution.
 The tileworkers’ church outside the works is a beautiful piece of showmanship.

 We crossed the river at another key point of interest in this extraordinary river valley: the Incline.
-The problem was to get barges from the river at the bottom of the valley to the canal at the top of the valley.
-It would’ve taken 27 locks to raise the water up to that point so they designed a steam crane to lift the barges onto a boggingly-steep railway incline.
-At the top another crane posted them at the top onto the canal boat.
+The problem was to get barges from the river at the bottom of the valley to the canal at the top.
+It would’ve taken 27 locks to raise the water up to that point, so they designed a steam crane to lift the barges onto a boggingly-steep railway incline.
+At the top another crane posted them onto the canal boat.
 Ingenuity.

 We were now on the Monarch Way, a frustratingly poorly-signed path through a golf course and out the other side onto miles of dead straight track.
 Since we’ll be crossing Wattling Street tomorrow morning we wondered whether this route tracked Roman roads.

 Whilst this was quite boring walking, there was some interesting agriculture going on in the surrounding fields.
-There must be some kind of agricultural college around her, because a lot of the fields clearly had trial crops in strips or half strips of field.
+There must be some kind of agricultural college around here, because a lot of the fields clearly had trial crops in strips or half-strips of field.

-This day was also notable for crossing two of the only three A-roads we have crossed so far, in three weeks’ walking, and one of these took us under the M54 motorway – a long, spookily thundering underpass.
+The day was also notable for crossing two of the only three A-roads we have crossed so far in three weeks’ walking, and one of these took us under the M54 motorway – a long, spookily thundering underpass.

 When we arrived at our destination, we were immediately welcomed into the Bishopswood family.
 We stopped to chat with Malcolm, who offered to give us a lift out to our campsite, and Savanna in the Royal Oak (where they were not serving food), ordered us an Indian takeaway which we ate at her tables!
 Such kindness.
 What a lovely place to live!